-An affordable yet luxurious 4-star hotel that offers you the chance to experience sheer Parisian class for a reasonable price.
+An affordable yet boutique hotel in Paris that offers you the chance to experience sheer Parisian class for a reasonable price.
 Many rooms offer incredible city views and all have ornate, regal decor.
 The staff are really lovely and can help with your travel plans.
 Breakfast is included.

-Maison Souquet is the epitome of Parisian luxury on the Champs Elysees.
+One of the best hotels in Paris, Maison Souquet is the epitome of Parisian luxury.
 The rooms are opulent and grand.
 The colour schemes, the decor and the furniture make you feel like you are stepping back in time.
 There is a gym in-house and a wonderful wellness centre.

 It’s no secret that Paris is one of the most expensive cities in Europe to travel in.
 There are a few ways in which you can help yourself stay on budget.
 Paris is a very walkable city.
 There is a great amount of signage and if you’re ever in doubt, just follow the crowds.
 Chances are they are looking for the same landmark too!
-Walking around Paris does help you to feel like you’re in the movies.
-Especially on a snowy winter’s day.
+Walking around Paris does help you to feel like you’re in the movies – no matter when you visit!

-If you don’t fancy walking worry not, the Paris Metro system is surprisingly easy to navigate.
+If you don’t fancy walking worry not, the Paris Metro system is surprisingly easy to navigate – you can even get to the Palace of Versailles in less than an hour!
 What’s more, the Metro runs late into the night, so if you find yourself caught up in a whirlwind Parisian romance you can get back to your hotel with ease.